-When you are updating your website, as part of a major overhaul, consolidation of pages, or routine maintenance, you will occasionally need to change the URL to a certain page.
+When you are updating your website, as part of a major overhaul, consolidation of pages, or routine maintenance, you will occasionally need to change the URL of a particular page.
 When you change the URL, anybody attempting to access the old URL will receive an error message saying that URL can no longer be found.
-If robots from search engines encounter these errors, the broken URL will be removed from the search index which means people will no longer be able to access the pages from a search result.
+If robots from search engines encounter these errors, the broken URL will be removed from the search index and that means people will no longer be able to access that page from a search result.
 This can have a negative impact on your website’s organic traffic.

 A server-side redirect can be configured a number of different ways.
 Most often server-side redirects are configured via the .htaccess file (on Apache), via IIS (Windows), or via a web.config file (also Windows).
 For WordPress (and other CMS systems), there are plugins that will help with configuring and managing redirects.